 The James M. Ntambi Postdoctoral Fellowship offers an exciting opportunity for early-career scientists who have completed their Ph.D. training at a university in Africa.
-Fellows make impactful contributions to the scientific community, advance their careers and expand their existing research experience in the field of biochemical processes related to human metabolic diseases.
+Fellows will be able to expand their existing research experience in biochemistry related to human metabolic diseases, continue their career development, and make impactful contributions to the scientific community.

 This is an accordion element with a series of buttons that open and close related content panels.